-Forgiveness is the greatest gift you can offer and so it is one of the most rewarding.
+Forgiveness is the greatest gift you can offer, and so it is one of the most rewarding.
 It is during the night we are offered the highest potential for forgiving others, it is a literal gold mine of opportunities.
-During the night people can do horrible things to one another that causes great hurt and pain.
-Quite often the easiest response when someone does something like this to us, is to hate them for it and feel animosity towards them.
+During the night people can do horrible things to one another that causes immense hurt and pain.
+Quite often, the easiest response when someone does something like this to us is to hate them for it and feel animosity towards them.

 "Anger is an acid that can do more harm to the vessel in which it is stored than to anything on which it is poured."
 Mark Twain

-The hardest path is forgiveness, but when we do, we let go of that pain, and so we can move on with our lives, and in doing so we free ourselves from the torment.
+The most challenging path is forgiveness, but when we do, we let go of that pain, and so we can move on with our lives, and in doing so we free ourselves from the torment.

 Here is a story that demonstrates the wisdom of letting go: -

-Anthony Ray Hinton – As a 29 year old man, he was fitted up by police for a crime he did not commit.
-Despite their not being any strong evidence of any guilt the police were hungry to make someone pay, and so they arrested him, and charged him with the murder of 2 people.
+Anthony Ray Hinton – As a 29-year-old man, he was fitted up by police for a crime he did not commit.
+Despite there not being any substantial evidence of any guilt, the police were hungry to make someone pay, and so they arrested him and charged him with the murder of 2 people.
 He ended up being on death row for 28 years, living his life in a 5ft by 7ft cell 24 hours a day.
 I want you to imagine being innocent and being put through this.
 Imagine living 28 years in a room that is the size of a cupboard.
-All alone, no contact with any loved ones, left all day with just 4 walls, a small bed, and your own thoughts.
+All alone, no contact with any loved ones left all day with just 4 walls, a small bed, and your own thoughts.

-Many in the wing committed suicide, he could smell the burning flesh of those being executed from his cell, yet thanks to lawyer Bryan Stevenson and the Equal Justice Initiative (EJI) they fought his case, and finally on 3 April 2015, the State of Alabama dropped all charges and he was released after almost 30 years of being innocent.
-Despite spending all that time being locked up as an innocent man he never even received an apology.
+Many in the wing committed suicide, he could smell the burning flesh of those being executed from his cell.
+Yet thanks to lawyer Bryan Stevenson and the Equal Justice Initiative (EJI) they fought his case.
+Finally, on 3 April 2015, the State of Alabama dropped all charges, and he was released after almost 30 years of being innocent.
+Despite spending all that time being locked up as an innocent man, he never even received an apology.

 His own words as told to Fran Singh in the Guardian Newspaper in this story: -